carpentries-incubator/python-business/_episodes/00-intro.md

 ## Datatypes
 Datatype is to classify the value of variables.
 In the previous example, you assigned a numerical value to a variable.
-Here are some common built in datatypes.
-Thare are a lot of built in datatypes, you can check [here](https://docs.python.org/3/library/stdtypes.html) for details.
+There are a lot of built in datatypes, you can check [here](https://docs.python.org/3/library/stdtypes.html) for details.
+Lets briefly review some common built in datatypes.

 #### 1. Boolean
 `boolean` has only two possible values: True or False.